 Information for Authors

-2. Music examples, tables and diagrams should be placed on separate sheets and identified by captions.
-Captions should also be written out in full on a separate sheet.
+4. Initial submissions must include a main text file and an abstract of c.150 words.
+Where it is required, illustrative material may include music examples, tables, plates, and figures.
+These should be placed in separate files and identified by captions.
+Captions should also be written out in full in a separate file.
 The abbreviations Ex. and Exx. are used for examples, Fig. and Figs. for diagrams, and Pl. and Pll. for plates.
-Plates should be supplied as glossy positive photographs or as digital images scanned at a minimum of 300 dpi and should be clearly identified.
+An author biography of c.50 words is required for any article that is accepted.

 ONLINE SUBMISSION INSTRUCTIONS